-Completed on March 18th 1968, the M8 Renfrew Bypass was the first section of urban motorway to open in the Glasgow area.
-The bypass is a section of the M8 motorway which lies between Hillington and Bishopton.
+Completed in March 1968, the 6.5 mile long Renfrew Bypass was the first section of M8 to open in the Glasgow area.
+The route stretches from Hillington (J26) to Bishopton (J29A).
 It forms a bypass of Paisley and Renfrew and provides a vital connection to Glasgow Airport.

 LOCATION: M8 Junctions 26-30